UNINETTSigma2/documentation/apps/namd.md

 | :------------- | :------------- |
 | NAMD |2.12-foss-2017a-mpi <br>2.12-intel-2018a-mpi <br>2017-11-06-foss-2017a-mpi <br>2018-02-15-intel-2018a-mpi <br>|

+To see available versions when logged into Fram issue command

+    module spider namd

 To use NAMD type

     module load NAMD/<version>

-specifying one of the available versions in the table above.
+specifying one of the available versions.

 ## Sample NAMD Job Script
 ```